Pharkie/scribe/README.md

 **Printing considerations**

-- The head has fillets, so you will most likely require supports
+- The head has fillets, so you may need supports
 - Smaller line heights will produce better results
 - The neck/ leg can be printed without any supports upright
 - The components may vary in size slightly, so will the tolerances/ clearances -